What are Crawl Directives?

 Meta robots tags

-The meta robots tag, also referred to as "meta robots" or "robots tag," is an HTML code element that is typically placed in the <head> section of a web page.
+The meta robots tag also referred to as "meta robots" or "robots tag" is an HTML code websites use.
+It goes in the head section of a web page.

-It provides instructions to web robots or search engine crawlers on how to interact with the web page.
+This tag gives instructions to search engine crawlers and tells them how to interact with the page.

 Example:

-Let's say you have a web page that contains sensitive information, such as a login page or a page with confidential data that you don't want to be indexed by search engines.
+Let's say you have a web page that contains sensitive information.
+It can be a login page or a page with confidential data that you don't want to be indexed.

 You can use the meta robots tag to prevent search engine bots from indexing that page.